 - 1 cup walnuts (toasted and coarsely chopped)

-Place the maple syrup, cream, sugar, salt, and corn syrup in a medium heavy-bottomed pan over medium-high heat.
+In a medium heavy-bottomed pan over medium-high heat, place the maple syrup, cream, sugar, salt, and corn syrup.
 Stir until the fudge comes to a boil, then insert a candy thermometer and cook, stirring occasionally, until it reads 238 F.

 Remove the pan from the heat and pour the candy into the bowl of a large standing mixer.
 Alternately, you can use a hand mixer and pour it into any large bowl.
 Wash the candy thermometer to remove stray sugar crystals, then insert it into the hot candy.
-Allow the candy to cool, without stirring or disturbing it in any way, until it reduces to 110 F. This may take over an hour, depending on the temperature of your room.
+Allow the candy to cool, without stirring or disturbing it in any way, until the temperature reduces to 110 F. This may take over an hour, depending on the temperature of your kitchen.